 Consider ways to reduce the costs of other financial vehicles.
 Do you have credit life cover on your loans?
 This is often added without you being aware and the costs can be high.
 Get a comparative quote to see where you can save money.
-Look at your funeral polices, are you over-insured?
-If you have multiple polices for the different members of your family, you will likely be covered on each policy.
+Look at your funeral policies, are you over-insured?
+If you have multiple policies for the different members of your family, you will likely be covered on each policy.
 See if you can replace the multiple policies with one more affordable premium.

 Need help with managing your debt?